I Don't Know Where to Start - 9 Steps to Make it Happen

 1.)
 The first thing you have to do is decide what you want to change.

 Do you know what you want?
 What is important to you?
 What are you struggling with?
 What is giving you the most grief in your life?
-If your ready for a new you and want to make sweeping changes that works too.
+If you're ready for a new you and want to make sweeping changes that works too.
 Just decide what that is, what does it look like?

 Be very specific.
 Take the time to write down exactly what you want to change.
 Write out what you want your life to look like.
 Explore in detail what that would entail and try to be quite specific.